 If you yearn for global adventure and find service appealing, I highly recommend you try your hand at building a house overseas, and, in the process, you build long-lasting friendships.
 I plan to register for another trip as soon as possible.

-For more information on Habitat for Humanity and its worldwide projects, visit www.habitat.org.
+For more information on Habitat for Humanity in Nicaragua and its other worldwide projects, visit www.habitat.org.